-Declan's first book, A Life in the Trees, was published in hardback in September 2017 and quickly sold out.
-The paperback edition, published by The Lilliput Press, will be available in bookshops throughout Ireland and the UK from early December 2018.
+Declan's first book, A Life in the Trees, is published by The Lilliput Press and is available in bookshops throughout Ireland and the UK.

-It can now be pre-ordered from The Lilliput Press
+It can also be ordered direct from The Lilliput Press

 Great Spotted Woodpeckers bred in Ireland for the first time in 2008.
 This book is an account of Declan's quest to learn more about this new arrival on Ireland's shores.
 It is a very personal account, with the centerpiece of the book taken up with the story of two chicks, 'Red' and 'Black', and their struggle for survival.
 Set in the Wicklow Mountains, it recounts Declan's patience, his tenacity and the struggles he endures as he watches the family of woodpeckers from a roughly-made observation hide, only metres from the woodpeckers' nest.